-- Lp(a) is independently associated with ASCVD and CAVD. - Lp(a) levels are established in early childhood and remain relatively consistent over an individual's lifetime. - Lp(a) is composed of apolipoprotein(a) [apo(a)] covalently bound to an apolipoprotein B (apoB)-100-containing lipoprotein particle. - Although definitive data are lacking, Lp(a) likely increases cardiovascular risk through multiple mechanisms, including those attributed to its LDL-like moiety as well as the unique apo(a) protein.
-The latter may confer prothrombotic and additional proinflammatory effects that can cause vascular cell dysfunction.3 - Elevated Lp(a) is associated with heightened risk for myocardial infarction, peripheral arterial disease, stroke, and calcific aortic valve disease.3 - Up to 90% of Lp(a) plasma concentration is determined by genetics.4 - Other factors that influence Lp(a) levels include age, sex, ethnicity5 and comorbid conditions, such as familial hypercholesterolemia6 and liver or kidney disease. - Distribution of Lp(a) levels may vary by population-specific percentiles, due to differences in the distribution of Lp(a) levels among ethnic groups. - Despite the positive effects of diet and exercise in preventing cardiovascular disease, the two don't reduce Lp(a) levels.5 - Statins are ineffective in reducing Lp(a).
-To the contrary, research shows statins can modestly increase Lp(a) levels, on average, approximately 10-15%.7 The mechanism is not understood and is inconsequential with respect to CAD incidence.
+- Lp(a) is independently associated with CVD risk. - Lp(a) levels are established in early childhood and remain relatively consistent over an individual's lifetime. - Lp(a) is composed of apolipoprotein(a) [apo(a)] covalently bound to an apolipoprotein B (apoB)-100-containing lipoprotein particle and is the preferential carrier of proinflammatory oxidized phospholipids in plasma. - Although definitive data are lacking, Lp(a) likely increases cardiovascular risk through multiple mechanisms, including those attributed both to its LDL-like moiety, as well as its unique apo(a) protein.
+The latter may confer prothrombotic and/or additional proinflammatory effects that can cause vascular cell dysfunction. - Lp(a) is approximately 6 times more atherogenic than LDL on a per particle basis. - Up to 90% of Lp(a) plasma concentration is determined by genetics. - Other factors that influence Lp(a) levels include age, sex, ethnicity and comorbid conditions, such as Familial Hypercholesterolemia and liver or kidney disease. - Lp(a) levels are approximately 10-15% higher in women than men.
+Distribution of Lp(a) levels may also vary by population-specific percentiles, due to differences in the distribution of Lp(a) levels among ancestry groups. - There is limited evidence that heart-healthy eating and regular physical activity reduce Lp(a) levels.
+However, commitment to both will improve overall cardiovascular health. - Statins are ineffective in lowering Lp(a).
+To the contrary, research shows statins can modestly increase Lp(a) levels by, on average, approximately 10-15%.
+The mechanism is not understood. - PCSK9 inhibitors can modestly lower Lp(a) levels.